laurentpauwels/sanctionpaper/Readme.md

 - WIOD World Input-Output Tables (WIOT) data November 2016 (downloaded on 23 June 2023)
 	- Source: <https://www.rug.nl/ggdc/valuechain/wiod/wiod-2016-release>

-In the [Google Drive](https://drive.google.com/drive/folders/1m9ka-S38a01ptVbp-jJPMy9uXinoR2kB?usp=sharing), the `matlab/data/raw` folder contains an `ICIO21` folder with the ICIO21 data, and a `WIOD` folder with the SEA16 data (in `data/raw/WIOD/SEA16`) and the WIOT16 data in CSV format (in `data/raw/WIOD/WIOT16`).
+In the [dataset](https://doi.org/10.5281/zenodo.10122045), the `matlab/data/raw` folder contains an `ICIO21` folder with the ICIO21 data, and a `WIOD` folder with the SEA16 data (in `data/raw/WIOD/SEA16`) and the WIOT16 data in CSV format (in `data/raw/WIOD/WIOT16`).

 IMPORTANT NOTE: WIOD provides the data in XLSB format.
-The XLSB WIOD data is in the `WIOT_in_EXCEL.zip` located in the [Google Drive folder](https://drive.google.com/drive/folders/1m9ka-S38a01ptVbp-jJPMy9uXinoR2kB?usp=sharing) `matlab/data/raw/WIOD/`.
+The XLSB WIOD data is in the `WIOT_in_EXCEL.zip` located in the [dataset](https://doi.org/10.5281/zenodo.10122045) `matlab/data/raw/WIOD/`.
 Python is used to convert XLSB into CSV files.
 See `python/convertXlsb2Csv.py` code for unzipping and conversion to CSV.
 The converted CSV files are provided for convenience.

 ### Processing

 All the data parsing and preprocessing are done with MATLAB, see `matlab/processData.m`.
-The script parses and pre-processes the ICIO21, SEA16, and WIOT16 data using three specific scripts in `matlab/scripts/`: `processICIO21.m`, `processSEA16.m`, and `processWIOT16.m`.
+The script parses and pre-processes the ICIO21, SEA16, and WIOT16 data using three specific scripts in `matlab/scripts/` : `processICIO21.m`, `processSEA16.m`, and `processWIOT16.m`.
 Processing the ICIO21 and WIOT16 data requires two functions (in `/matlab/functions`): `idExtract.m` and  `netInventCorrect.m`.

 The processed ICIO21, SEA16, and WIOT16 data are stored in the Google Drive in the `/matlab/data/processed` folder into three separate `.mat` structure files: